The Sea Wolves: Differences from actual raid

 While certain elements are faithful to the real-life raid, in reality the ships were not blown up by limpet mines but scuttled by their own crew.
 It is widely believed the intention was the capture of the ships rather than their destruction.
-Only four German crew died with the rest swimming ashore.
+Only four German crew died, with the rest swimming ashore.

+The German spy known as Trumpet was in reality not a single person but a couple.
+Captured by Pugh and Stewart, they were interrogated by British Intelligence but all trace of them was removed from the records and their fate is unknown.